ncezid-biome/T3Pio/T3Pio_Main/rong_notes.md

 6. once all the required packgaes are installed, run `python3 moduleFile_oldlibrary.py 19 1 boulderFile /scicomp/groups/OID/NCEZID/DFWED/EDLB/projects/T3Pio_Data/gbks/ 19gbks_output1 20`

 **note:** changing the % of isolates inclusion will change the overal size of primer pool.
 But it seems that we can always find those 2460 primers in the final primer pool.
 I tried this with 1 (all 19 isolates included), 0.93 (allowing 1 missing isolate) and 0.89 (allowing 2 missing isolates)

+***
+### 6. filter part I  (run_primerscore.py)

+For the first pass filtering, I wrote a `run_primerscore.py` script, which utilizes Sean's `primerScore()` function.
+It selects one of the primer candidates (normally 10) in each oligo group, with the lowest score.
+If there is a tie, the first primer with the lowest score will be chosen.
+The scripts seems to work well, except in the situation where there is a tie. `run_primerscore.py` always picks the first lowest score primer, but Sean either have additional filtering mechanism or he randomly picks one of the lowest score primers ?